3mcd/ericmcd.com/contents/articles/browsers-as-peers/index.md

 In my opinion, the two most notable benefits of P2P are:
 - Lower latency and increased reliability due to lack of a central server.
-- Data is guaranteed to stay out of the hands of the service provider.
+- Data is guaranteed to stay out of the hands of the service (like Facebook).

 ### P2P in the browser